 We were and still are not afraid to completely relearn and unpack a technique in the pursuit of effectiveness.

 I recall cutting with a bokken thousands of times.
 Getting the technique aspects perfect.
 Really focusing on what is means to have correct form and how that relates to power.
-As I mentioned we were all competitive sports people.
+Did I mentioned we were all previously highly competitive sports people?
 We understood the need to have perfect form and how that related to power generation.
 The greatest sports icons generate power effortlessly.
 Why?
 Form and repetition!
 Jordan didn’t pick up a basketball suddenly become the greatest player in the world.
 Schwarzenegger didn’t walk into a gym and suddenly look the way he did.
 Hours, week, months, years, decades of relentless improvement.
 Seeking perfect form.

 Never settling for mediocrity.